Holm House: Hinrich Ladiges and his sugar refinery

-Later history
+18061839

 Another successful merchant, Lauritz Nicolai Hvidt, lived in the building from 1808 to 1809.
 He would later become one of the largest shipowners in the country and manager of Bank of Denmark from 1835 and until his death.
+His next home was at Østergade 22 (demolished).
+In 1811, he bought the property at Kronprinsessegade 28 and lived there until his death 35 years later.

+1840s and 1850s

 At the time of the 1840 census, No. 4 was home to four households.
-Simon Aron Eiberchutz, a Jewish businessman, resided on the first floor with his Rose Eiberchutz (née Vallich), the 60-year-old widow Judutte Vallich, the 17-year-old girl Frederikke Abrahamsen, a housekeeper, a maid and a male servant.
-Jens Claus Hansen, a member of the University of Copenhagen's government body (Konsistorium), resided on the second floor with his four children (aged six to 15), a housekeeper, pne male servant and one maid.
+Simon Aron Eibeschütz, a Jewish businessman, resided on the first floor with his wife Rose Eiberchutz (née Vallich), the 60-year-old widow Judutte Vallich, the 17-year-old girl Frederikke Abrahamsen, a housekeeper, a maid and a male servant.
+Jens Claus Hansen, a member of the University of Copenhagen's government body (Konsistorium), resided on the second floor with his four children (aged six to 15), a housekeeper, one male servant and one maid.
 Hans Nicolai Zøylner, a 37-year-old tea and porcelain merchant, resided in the basement with one servant.
 Ane Chatrine Backer, a 64-year old widow and the building's concierge, was also resident in the basement with her 23-year-old daughter.

-A later owner was Christian Holm after whom it has received the name under which it is now known.
-He was a son of the industrialist and shipowner Jacob Holm.

 The linguist Vilhelm Thomsen was born in the building on 25 January 1842.
-He was a professor of comparative linguistics at the University of Copenhagen from 1887 to 1913 and was awarded the Order of the Elephant in 1812 as one of few non-roral recipients in modern times.
+He was a professor of comparative linguistics at the University of Copenhagen from 1887 to 1913 and was awarded the Order of the Elephant in 1912 as one of few non-royal recipients in modern times.

+At the time of the 1850 census; no. 4 was again home to four households.
+Simon Aron and Rose Eibeschutz still lived in the ground-floor apartment.
+Carl Frederik Normann, a birk judge with title of justitsråd, resided on the first floor with his wife Thormine Funder, their three children (aged 19 to 23), one male servant and two maids.
+Frederik Wilhelm Emil Lange, a man with means, resided on the second floor with his wife Emilie Lange, his sister Elisabeth Lange and two maids.
+Niels Christensen Aggerup. the building's concierge, resided in the basement with his wife Magdalene Jensen, their three-year-old son, a lodger and a servant.